givemepower8/Phaser3Practices/docs/COC.md

 multiple is against miner, bowler, hog rider strategy, single is again queen charge strategy.

 Giga tesla level 5 DpS 200 deals 4 targets, and cause 1,000 damage when destroyed.

+As the level 5 giga tesla targets 4 troops so it's better have queen and healers around it to absorb damages for other troops.
+Also giga tesla will deal 1000 damages on attacking troops around it, attack the town hall at last or use Warden's ability is Warden is nearby.

 Cannon range 9